Houston Prostitution & Solicitation Lawyer

 Defenses for Prostitution & Solicitation Charges

-A Houston prostitution lawyer will review your case and the evidence against you to create an effective defense.
+A Houston prostitution defense attorney will review your case and the evidence against you to create an effective defense.
 Since police officers can try to build a case against you even without proof of sexual conduct or money changing hands, it is often your word against theirs.

 An experienced defense attorney looks at inconsistencies and sometimes outright unlawful actions in the prosecution’s case.